geniikw/JustCodePlz/IEnumerator/Readme.md

 }
 ```

-## Ref : Unity3D MainLoop
+## Simplify Unity3D Loop

 ![Loop](https://docs.unity3d.com/uploads/Main/monobehaviour_flowchart.svg)

 we consider only this part.
-Therefore, all coroutines return only null.
+Therefore, we assume that all coroutines return only null.
+In fact, it will be more complicated because of things like WaitTimeForSecond.

 ![part](updateAndCoroutine.png)

-## Simplify Unity3D Loop

 ```csharp
 public static class Program{